SendSure

 • Undeliverable or dangerous to send

-A standardized status that your team can segment or automate around
+A standardized status your team can segment or automate around

 A human-readable reason instead of a cryptic server response